 Disorderly Conduct Attorneys in Hoboken, New Jersey

-Disorderly conduct is a common offense that is frequently charged in a lot of the “party towns” such as Hoboken and Jersey City that are know for their bars on every corner and large populations of young professionals.
-This is because these charges are almost alcohol related from fighting, yelling on the street, or public intoxication.
-If you are convicted of disorderly conduct it will result in a permanent criminal record, community service, probation and even jail time.
+Disorderly conduct is a common offense that is frequently charged in “party towns” such as Hoboken and Jersey City that are know for their bars on every corner and large populations of young professionals.
+This is because these charges are almost always alcohol-related from fighting, yelling on the street, or public intoxication.
+If you are convicted of disorderly conduct in New Jersey, it will result in a permanent criminal record, community service, probation and even jail time.
 For obvious reasons this can have a huge impact on your life and present or future employment.
-At Proetta & Oliver we represent clients charged with disorderly conduct throughout Hudson County, New Jersey including in Weehawken, Secaucus, North Bergen, Kearny, Bayonne, West New York, and Harrison.
+At Proetta & Oliver, our criminal defense lawyers represent clients charged with disorderly conduct throughout Hudson County, New Jersey including in Weehawken, Secaucus, North Bergen, Kearny, Bayonne, West New York, and Harrison.
 Our attorneys have successfully defended clients against thousands of criminal and municipal court charges including disorderly conduct.
-We are typically able to get our clients disorderly conduct charges dismissed or downgraded so it results in no criminal conviction.
+We are typically able to get our clients disorderly conduct charges dismissed or downgraded, as a means by which to avoid a criminal conviction.
 If you would like to learn more about how we can help you, then contact our Jersey City office at (201) 793-8018 for a free initial consultation.